buryhoganllc/sonic-playground-guides/guides/beat-nexus.md

 The Mac Mini system settings for `Login Items & Extensions` are instructed to `Open at Login` the application `Ableton_autostart.app`.
 This application was created with `Automator` and performs the following tasks at launch:

 - Deletes a list of files which `Ableton Live` uses to detect crashes and save undo histories (both of which hinder the software from running smoothly in this permanent installation)
-- Deletes audio recordings created by previous users of the activity
 - Empties the `Trash`
 - Opens the appropriate `Ableton Live` document to start the activity.